Huntington Bank Field: Stadium naming

 The city specifically chose not to sell the naming rights to the stadium itself, which is highly unusual for major American stadiums built in recent years.
 However, it instead sold the naming rights to each of the facility's four main entrance gates.
 Originally, the gates were named for National City Bank, Steris Corp., CoreComm Inc., and the Cleveland Clinic Sports Health.
 The arrangement was later discontinued, though has since been restored.
 As of the 2025 season, the southwest gate is sponsored by Meijer, the southeast gate is sponsored by University Hospitals of Cleveland, the northwest gate by Huntington Bank, and the northeast gate by Electronic Merchant Systems.

 Randy Lerner sold the Browns to Jimmy Haslam, CEO of truck stop chain Pilot Flying J, in August 2012.
 Before the deal officially closed in October 2012, Haslam announced he would sell the stadium's naming rights.
 Haslam effectively ruled out his family business as buying the naming rights, mentioning that he had received offers for the naming rights, and that none of them are based in his home state of Tennessee.
 On January 14, 2013, it was reported that the naming rights were sold to FirstEnergy Corporation, the Akron-based electric utility serving most of northeastern Ohio.
 The Browns announced the following day that the stadium would be renamed "FirstEnergy Stadium, Home of the Cleveland Browns", with the deal getting official Cleveland City Council approval on February 15, 2013.
 Ironically, the stadium's power is actually generated and paid for through the city's power utility, Cleveland Public Power, instead of FirstEnergy.

 Because of the Ohio nuclear bribery scandal and FirstEnergy's involvement in it, Cleveland City Council passed a resolution in June 2022 to urge FirstEnergy to relinquish its naming rights.
-At the time, the Browns nor FirstEnergy motioned that the agreement would be revoked.
+At the time, neither the Browns nor FirstEnergy motioned that the agreement would be revoked.
 The Browns then announced on April 13, 2023, that the team and FirstEnergy had come to an agreement to immediately terminate the naming rights deal, restoring the stadium's original moniker.
 The original agreement was set to expire in 2029.

 Haslam Sports Group announced on September 3, 2024, they had sold naming rights to Huntington Bank, based in Columbus, Ohio, in a 20-year partnership agreement.
 If the team eventually moves to a new stadium elsewhere in the region, the naming rights will follow the team to the new facility.